hpcsheffield/2014-01-14-manchester/shell/README.md

 If you put an interactive program like an editor into the background, it'll effectively disappear.
 GNU Nano is a text editor which is both common and easy to use.
-Unfortunately, we don't have it on the Managed Desktop.
 Try it out: open it with

     nano

 and then exit with Ctrl-x.
-On the Managed Desktop, you can use vi for this example. vi is more common than nano, but much more confusing for new users:
+As we don't have nano on the Managed Desktop, you can use vi for this example. vi is more common than nano, but much more confusing for new users:

     vi